IBMTechSales/klp-workshop-labs/4310-TX-WebSphere_Automation/README.md

 1. Configure the secure ssh connection between Instana server and the Linux Student VM

     a.
-Return to the terminal window in the Student vm
+Return to the Terminal window in the Student VM.

     b.
 Run the following script that configures the secure ssh connection and restarts the Instana server.